 Example of a Research Aim

 Despite its importance, diametrical cup deformation has not been widely investigated as a contributing factor to implant failure.
-We sought to understand the acetabular cup and shell diametrical deformation after impaction into the reamed acetabulum in this thesis.
-We investigated a range of factors to determine if cups and shells may deform significantly enough to contribute to early failure and high wear rates in metal-on-metal implants.
+In this thesis, we sought to understand the acetabular cup and shell diametrical deformation after impaction into the reamed acetabulum.
+We investigated various factors to determine if cups and shells may deform significantly enough to contribute to early failure and high wear rates in metal-on-metal implants.

-An objective in a dissertation describes how you intend to accomplish the research goal.
-There are several smaller key sections within the overall aim that are broken down into specific statements.
-By setting appropriate objectives, you can stay focused and conduct research according to your goals.
+An objective describes how you intend to accomplish the research goal.
+Several smaller key sections within the aim are categorized into specific statements.
+Setting appropriate objectives allows you to stay focused and conduct research according to your goals.

-There should be at least three to six realistic objectives, and each should be achievable.
-Using the previously-mentioned dissertation aim as an example, here are the objectives.
+There should be at least three to six realistic objective in a dissertation, each achievable.
+Using the previously mentioned dissertation aim as an example, here are the objectives.

 Example of a Research Objective